Greg Murphy (politician): Objection during 2021 United States Electoral College vote count

 In January 2021, Murphy was one of several Republican members of the House, led by Representative Mo Brooks of Alabama and Senator Josh Hawley of Missouri, who declared that they would formally object to the counting of the electoral votes of five swing states won by Biden during the January 6 joint session.
 The objections would then trigger votes from both houses.

 At least 140 House Republicans reportedly planned to vote against the counting of electoral votes, despite the lack of any credible allegation of an irregularity that would have affected the election, and the allegations' rejections by courts, election officials, the Electoral College, and others, and despite the fact that almost all of the Republican objectors had "just won elections in the very same balloting they are now claiming was fraudulently administered".

 Murphy said in a press release the day before the joint session, "I have been quite vocal in stating that to preserve the integrity of our elections, we must fight to ensure that every voice is heard, every legal vote is counted, and every count is confirmed", adding that he believed the actions of executive officials and judges in several states were "at best troubling and at worst seditious."

 After the storming of the United States Capitol by a mob of rioters supporting Trump's attempts to overturn the 2020 presidential election, Murphy voted to agree with the objection to Pennsylvania's results.

 Second impeachment of Donald Trump

 Murphy did not cast a vote on Trump's second impeachment on January 13, 2021.
 He released a statement that he "strongly opposed" the impeachment but he would miss the vote because he was with his wife as she recovered from a surgery.

-Abortion and rape

-In June 2022, Murphy tweeted and two hours later deleted a comment regarding the overturning of Roe v.
-Wade in the case of rape: "no one forces anyone to have sex."
-According to the CDC, nearly one in five women is a victim of rape or attempted rape in her lifetime, and men are sometimes raped as well.
+Gaza

+Murphy compared the Israeli invasion of the Gaza Strip to the United States war against Japan and suggested Israel would be justified in applying military force comparable to that of the atomic bombings of Hiroshima and Nagasaki.
+“If you look at what imperial Japan did to the United States, we came back and said basically you’re going to have to unconditionally surrender, and when they didn’t, we had to drop the two atomic bombs on them.
+This is where Israel has every single right in the world to press this conflict further,” Murphy said.

+Personal life

+Murphy lives in Greenville, North Carolina.
+He is Catholic.